olmallet81/URT/README.md

 # Design
 - C++ template class OLS:
 To get fast unit-root tests, we need a fast and flexible OLS regression allowing to get the parameters (regressor coefficients) solution of the multiple linear equation y = X.b, as well as their variances to compute their t-statistics.
 This statistics will be used by the unit-root tests to decide whether the serie is (weakly) stationary or not.
-The OLS regression is run by simply declaring an OLS object with the parameters:
+The OLS regression is run by simply declaring an OLS object with the arguments:
-    - a Vector y containing the dependent variable
+    - Vector "y" containing the dependent variable
-    - a Matrix x containing the independent variables (it can include intercept, trend, etc...)
+    - Matrix "x" containing the independent variables (it can include intercept, trend, etc...)
-    - a control named stats will compute additional statistics if true as R2, adjusted R2, F statistic and Durbin-Watson statistic
+    - control named "stats" (optional, false by default) will compute additional statistics if turned to true as R2, adjusted R2, F statistic and Durbin-Watson statistic
+This class has 2 functions:
+    - "get_stats()"

 - C++ template class UnitRoot:
 Abstract base class from which all unit-root tests will inherit, it contains all the variables and functions the derived classes ADF, DFGLS, PP and KPSS will need.

   This class has 3 pure virtual functions:
-    - statistic() computes the test statistic
+    - "statistic()" computes the test statistic
-    - pvalue() calls statistic() and computes the p-value
+    - "pvalue()" calls "statistic()" and computes the p-value
-    - show() calls pvalue() and output the test results
+    - "show()" calls "pvalue()" and output the test results

 - C++ template class ADF:
-Derived class from UnitRoot,
+Derived class from UnitRoot, this class has 2 constructors:
+    - 1st constructor to compute the test for a given lag
+    - 2nd constructor to compute the test with lag length optimization The constructors accept the following arguments:
+    - Vector "data" containing the data on which the test will be processed
+    - the number of "lags" (1st constructor only)
+    - the optimization "method" (2nd constructor only)
+    - the type of "trend" (optional, default to constant or intercept term)
+    - control "regression" (optional, default to false) to indicate if the additional statistics of the OLS regression must be computed
+Once an object ADF declare, one of the overriden pure virtual functions from the base class must be called to get the test results.
+The user can switch from a test to another by simply modifying the arguments above.
+The user can switch from a test for a given lag to a test with lag length optimization by using "method"